 Frasier, meanwhile, is the same.
 You can see its laugh track explored in the above clip, with Kelsey Grammer pausing after one of Niles’ snide remarks.

-With the laughter, it its the scene – take that away and you’ve got a bizarre silence that doesn’t make sense.
+With the laughter, it makes the scene—take it away and you’ve got a bizarre silence that doesn’t make sense.
 All of which some snappy editing can fix easily enough.

 Shows like Arrested Development and Parks and Recreation have managed it with cool aplomb, as did the hugely successful The Inbetweeners over in England.